Thuppakki: Critical response

 Thuppakki received mostly positive reviews from critics.
 L Romal M Singh of Daily News and Analysis stated that the film "is different.
 The difference is visible in every shot, every dialogue spoken and the amazing attention to detail.
-What stands out most in this incredibly entertaining film is that Tamil films have finally come of age – in so many interesting ways"..
+What stands out most in this incredibly entertaining film is that Tamil films have finally come of age – in so many interesting ways".
 Deccan Chronicle rated it 3.5 out of 5 and cited: "Thuppaki has come out as an action thriller that depends on mind games and smart plans rather than bloody fights.
 This is Murugados's film in its true sense and Vijay adds immense value to it by his performance".
-IBN Live named it a "well written Tamil film that engages the audience" and added that it had "the energy of Vijay and intellect of AR Murugadoss".
+IANS named it a "well written Tamil film that engages the audience" and added that it had "the energy of Vijay and intellect of AR Murugadoss".
 Sify rated the film 4 out of 5 and stated that Murugadoss "has made a complete entertainer that blends with Vijay's mass image, thanks to his racy script", calling it a "perfect Diwali entertainer".
+Baradwaj Rangan wrote, "The narration is clean, uninterrupted by comedy (at least the intentional kind), and Murugadoss keeps guessing us throughout about Jagdish’s motives and methods.
+The only serious flaw is the mood-dampening track with Nisha (Kajal Agarwal).".

 Sangeetha Devi Dundoo of The Hindu commented: "One of the first promos of the film, with snapshots of Mumbai, lurking terror, the antagonist threatening Vijay to which he responds 'I am waiting' went viral on social networks.
 The wait, clearly, has been worth it for the audience.
 And the man who's probably having the last laugh is Murugadoss".
 For the same newspaper, Karthik Subramaniam wrote, "One can only wonder just how much better Thuppakki would have been if it had done away with the song-and-dance-and-romance and such trappings."
 Haricharan Pudipeddi of The New Indian Express said, "Most of the characters are made to look dumb as Vijay steals all the attention.
 Kajal's role as a boxer, which she squanders with her clichéd performance, is definitely a turn off in the film.
 Jayaram and Sathyan, who're supposed to make us laugh, fail miserably in the process" and concluded, "In essence, "Thuppakki" has the energy of Vijay and intellect of A.R.
 Murugadoss".